KimSangYeon-DGU/MultiChat/README.md

 ## Why are you making this program?
 I want to share my application with many developers, students, and anyone, and I know many students struggle to choice project's theme.

-So, I think it would help them for doing projects.
+So, I think it would help them for doing that.

 ## What it is used for?
 This program is basic but has many potential for scalability.